markelog/terraform-openstack-gitlab/readme.md

 # OpenStack password
 password                = "gorilla"

-# Name of the openstack instance
+# Name of the user in instances (including runners)
 ssh_username            = "killa"

-# Name of the openstack instance (it's not going to be copied anywhere)
+# Path to the ssh key (it's not going to be copied anywhere)
 ssh_key_file            = "/Users/killa/.ssh/id_rsa"

 #### GitLab ####